Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

-The method 'palindromes' uses the helper method 'isPalindrome' to check whether the word that's given to it as a parameter is, in fact, a palindrome.
+The method 'palindromes' uses the helper method `isPalindrome` to check whether the word that's given to it as a parameter is, in fact, a palindrome.

 <text-box variant='hint' name='Recycling'>

-When concepts have been separated into different classes in the code, recycling them and reusing them in other projects becomes easy.
-For example, the class 'WordSet' could be used in a graphical user interface, and it could also be part of a mobile phone application.
-In addition, testing the program is much easier when it has been divided into several concepts, each of which has its own separate logic and can function alone as a unit.
+Separating concepts into different classes in the code makes it easier to recycle and reuse them in other projects.
+For instance, the class `WordSet` could be used in a graphical user interface or as part of a mobile phone application.
+Furthermore, dividing the program into several concepts makes testing easier as each unit can function separately with its own logic.

 </text-box>